 This document should be read in conjunction with our policies on teaching and learning, assessment, behaviour, equality, and medical needs.
 These policies alongside our accessibility plan are available on the Academies website.

-Reviewed: November 2021 Pa Next review: November 2022
+Reviewed: November 2023 Page 5 of 6 SEND Policy Next review: November 2024